 1610 SW Lee Blvd, Lawton (corner of 17th and Lee Blvd)

 a) You cannot make an appointment at the Social Security office; clients are served on a “walk-in basis” only.
 (For transportation, take the LATS red bus).

-b) You should go to the office during the hours: 9 to 11 am or 1 pm to 3:30 pm.
+b) You should go to the office during the hours: Monday, Tuesday, Thursday, and Friday 9am to 3pm; Wednesday 9am to 12 pm.

 c) Our representative is Mrs. Fritsch.
 Check in to let them know that you are applying for a social security card.

 - The day you apply, you will receive a receipt notice from the Social Security Office.
 Bring the notice to the International Office.
 We will make a copy and scan a copy to Human Resources.
 This will allow you to begin work.
 You should keep the original copy for your records.
 Wait about 7-10 working days for SSN card to arrive.

 - As soon as we receive the social security card, we will contact you to come in and complete paperwork.
 We will scan a copy of your card to Human Resources.
 You will need to check to see if Human Resources require any other documentation.